 1. Front of the Fridge

-The fridge can so easily become a chaotic, cluttered mess.
+In the past, my fridge has easily become a chaotic, cluttered mess.
 Between notes and kids’ artwork, shopping lists, and random bits of paper, it’s one of the flat surfaces in a home that can easily become messy.
 Thankfully, it’s also easy to tidy up in just a few minutes.

 - First, take a quick look for anything that’s out of date – expired coupons, receipts you no longer need, the grocery list you already shopped.
 Toss or recycle those items.